ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Not sure what the semantics for this type should be.
 - Overflow behavior?
 - Signed or unsigned?
+- Unsigned when declared but signed in arithmetic involving subtraction?
 Should carry valid range information, and do runtime checks to enforce it [(68)](https://github.com/ericniebler/stl2/issues/182).